What is a Deadband? What Types of Deadbands Exist? How are Deadbands Configured in OPC and the LabVIEW DSC Module?

 Each time that you use an OPC client to monitor an OPC server, you are actually telling the client to "subscribe" to a specific OPC item on the designated server.
 Accompanying that subscription will be a deadband and/or an update rate.
 The OPC server then sends new data to the client via that subscription either at the dictated update rate or whenever the data change exceeds the set deadband.
 Both of these methods are dictated to the OPC Server via the OPC Client's interface.

-If the OPC server does support a deadband, you can usually configure the deadband through a setting in the OPC client.
+If the OPC server supports a deadband, you can usually configure the deadband through a setting in the OPC client.
 If the measured value exceeds that deadband, the OPC server will then publish the value to the client.

-To set OPC deadbands/pollrates in the LabVIEW DSC module, follow these steps:
+To set OPC deadbands and poll rates in the LabVIEW DSC module, follow these steps:

-You may also configure two other deadbands: the Tag Engine deadband and the logging deadband.
+You may also configure two other deadbands: the Shared Variable Engine deadband and the logging deadband.
 Both of these are configurable for the LabVIEW DSC module.
-When you create or edit a tag in the Tag Configuration Editor, click the Operations tab in the tag configuration window and set the values you want to use for that tag.
+When you create or edit a shared variable, click the Update Deadband category in the Shared Variable Properties WIndow and set the values you want to use for that shared variable.

-Note: In DSC Module 8.0, the Shared Variable Engine replaces the Tag Engine.
+Note: Prior to LabVIEW 8.0, the Shared Variable Engine was known as the Tag Engine.

 Report Date: 11/19/2002